FAQs for Child and adolescent psychoanalytic psychotherapy (M80)

 2. I have or will have passed M7 or equivalent.

-3. I have substantial experience of working with two of the three age-groups (pre-school, primary school and adolescents).
+3. I have substantial experience of working with at least two of the three age-groups (Ages 0-5y, 6-11y and 12-25y)

-4. I will have been in analysis or ready to start Analysis when I start the training and have checked with the Tavistock that my analyst is accredited by the Tavistock/ACP.
+4. I will have been in Analysis or ready to start Analysis when I start the training and have checked with the Tavistock that my analyst is accredited by the Tavistock/ACP.

 5. I have checked my legal position as an overseas student.